Why We Oppose Question 6 (2026)

 When do we start the wedding?”

+That judge understood something essential: Law is meant to protect children from abuse - even if that abuse is inflicted by their parents - like my great grandmother's abusive practice of raising a child in a brothel.
 He used the law to protect my great grandmother from a life of prostitution and abuse.
 That same type of protection should be afforded children.

 Conclusion: Vote No on Question 6

-We respect women and their moral agency.
-And we respect the opinions of others.
-We understand this is a sensitive individual rights and privacy issue.
 And, we maintain it is our job to protect the defenseless.
 Why?
 Because society is judged by how it treats the defenseless.

 Women from unsafe medical practices